Do I need to file a Schedule C? Profit or Loss from a Business

 Taxpayers are sometimes unsure whether they need to complete Schedule C, Profit or Loss from a Business.
 This form is required for many Americans who don't consider themselves "business owners" in the traditional sense.
 Independent contractors, freelancers, statutory employees, sole proprietors, gig workers, single-member LLC owners, W-2 employees with a "side gig" and those involved in other non-W-2 employee work arrangements must all complete Schedule C.

-Some common situations that mean you must complete this include:
+Some common situations that mean you may need to complete this include:

-- If you received a Form 1099-MISC with income reported in boxes 5, 6, or 7
+- If you received a Form 1099-MISC with income reported for the tax filing year

 - If you are a statutory employee

 You'll use the information generated on Schedule C to complete Schedule SE (to calculate the self-employment tax you owe) and on whatever version of Form 1040 you're filing.
 This will help you figure out how much of your self-employment income is taxable.
-Besides reporting income, you'll also be able to claim deductions for the expenses you incurred in earning the money: advertising, transportation expenses, travel, supplies and materials, equipment and other costs related to the business activity that generated the income.
+If you are reporting your business income from a 1099-NEC that you have been given and your client paid you through Paypal or Venmo or a similar payment service, be careful and make sure you don’t over or under report your income because you will receive two forms: the 1099-NEC and the 1099-K. Besides reporting income, you'll also be able to claim deductions for the expenses you incurred in earning the money: advertising, transportation expenses, travel, supplies and materials, equipment and other costs related to the business activity that generated the income.